DevOps-MBSE/AaC/docs/docs/dev_guide/validation_plugins.md

 ```

 The return of this validator plugin is the `finding` from the `validate_bool` function.
-The arguments that are passed through is, the `Definition` and the type of the `value_to_validate` which is checking if the boolean that is being passed is valid.
+The arguments that are passed through are, the `Definition` and the type of the `value_to_validate` which is checking if the boolean that is being passed is valid.

 Another validator is the `_validate_root_keys.py` plugin which checks and validates the root keys of the definition or schema.
 An example snippet of the arguments passed are as follows: